 Intelligence means that we are considering other viewpoints that challenge our own beliefs and narratives, and are willing to admit our biases, and change upon new informational intake, when we are wrong.
 This is what growth is.
 This is what spiritual development is; our willingness to open our perceptions so that we expand our consciousness.
 Familiarity breeds familiarity.
 And repeating the same old crap, becomes our very own behavioural pattern and limitation in life.
 Learn the history, research the facts, before making ignorant statements.
 Because ignorance is a choice and there is no excuse for our own laziness in putting in some effort.

-What turns me off about modern retellings, and Disney, is that they wash-out the original narrative and the essence of the characters by saying that these are the real, old stories.
+What turns me off about modern retellings, is that they wash-out the original narrative and the essence of the characters, while saying that these are the real, old stories.
 But they are not.
 Too many fundamentals have been changed to make these claims and in ways that lessen the stories’ classic themes.
 For example, in Disney’s 2017 Beauty and the Beast film, the father is presented as harmless and his role in Beauty’s imprisonment has been greatly diminished by a mere accident of circumstance.
 And Beauty’s jealous sisters have been deleted.
 And the entire family conflict has been deleted.
 There is some arrogant suitor, Gaston, added as a presentation of a simple one-sided villain.
 In short, the characters are plain, simple, unambiguous, boring – and don’t go through any growth or development of character.
 There is no depth.
 In the old tale, Beauty makes mistakes but she learns from them.
 And so does the Beast, who reflects on his own incredibly selfish, cruel and aggressive nature, to make an effort to change into a better man – and only then does Beauty see the humanness in his eyes and falls in love.
 They go through their unique maturations and we see depth in their characters.